India–Kyrgyzstan relations: Relations

 Political ties with the Kyrgyz Republic have been traditionally warm and friendly.
-The Kyrgyz leaderships have been largely supportive of India's stand on Kashmir and have welcomed the ongoing peace process.
 Kyrgyzstan also supports India's bid for a permanent seat at the United Nations Security Council and India's full membership in the Shanghai Cooperation Organization (SCO).

-Both countries share common concerns on threat of terrorism, extremism and drug–trafficking.
-Since the establishment of diplomatic relations in 1992, the two countries have signed several framework agreements, including on Culture, Trade and Economic Cooperation, Civil Aviation, Investment Promotion and Protection, Avoidance of Double Taxation, Consular Convention etc.
+Both countries share common concerns on threat of terrorism, extremism and drug trafficking.
+Since the establishment of diplomatic relations in 1992, the two countries have signed several framework agreements, including on culture, trade and economic cooperation.